rbeesley/ED_BMSdiag/README.md

 ## Get started
 Download the repo-ZIP, then

 * Copy the library-subfolders to your Arduino-library folder.
-Please also add the MCP-Library-Fork here: https://github.com/MyLab-odyssey/MCP_CAN_lib
 * Copy the ED_BMSdiag-Folder to the Arduino-sketches folder.
 If the Arduino-IDE was running - restart it.
 * Open the ED_BMSdiag.ino file and compile / upload it to the Arduino board.